Home Theater

 S-Video (4 Pin DIN type connector)

 The Luminance (Y) and Chroma (C) signals are run on separate coax lines which greatly improves the quality of the picture.
 Some devices have a switch associated with the S-Video jack so that when a S-Video plug is inserted the associated Composite Video (yellow RCA jack is electrically disconnected).
 Therefore if you fed the yellow RCA jack a signal and there is a S-Video cable connected to the same port number the signal on the yellow RCA jack may NOT be an active input.
-The audio connections need to be made using some separate method.
+The audio connections needs to be made using some separate method.

 Component Video (Red, Blue & Green RCA Jacks) (Wiki)